-As the 100th anniversary of American women's right to vote approaches, this program will educate as well as entertain while recognizing the struggle and sacrifices of the Suffragette Movement's most important figures.
+As we celebrate the 100th anniversary of American women's right to vote, this program educates as it entertains while recognizing the struggles and sacrifices of the Suffragette Movement's most important figures.

 As a response to this Movement, many new songs were composed, complete with original lyrics and melodies.
-Others were created by changing the lyrics of songs already popular.
-Suffragette songs from the theater had a special flair all their own.
-This recital program will feature selections from all of these types of songs, as well as pieces from the American folk tradition that expose the hardships faced by women and an opera aria from The Mother of Us All--American composer Virgil Thompson's opera on Susan B. Anthony with text by Gertrude Stein.
-Original footage and authentic costuming will provide further context and supplementation.
+Others were created by changing the lyrics of songs already popular, and songs from the theater had a special flair all their own.
+This concert features selections from all of these types of songs, as well as new songs written by female composers that were commissioned especially for this concert, set to primary-source texts directly relevant to this historical time period.

-Through the course of this recital program, audience members will learn about:
+Through the course of this program, audience members will learn about:

 The connection between the Suffragette Movement and Prohibition, and why the liquor industry was one of the biggest opponents of women's voting rights